 D-Link: Multiple Security Vulnerabilities Leading to RCE

-On the 30th of October, D-Link published a support announcement and released a new firmware to patch five vulnerabilities that Harold Zang, Technical Security Specialist at Trustwave, identified on the DSL-2888A router.
-These security vulnerabilities could allow a malicious Wi-Fi or local network user to gain unauthorised access to the router web interface, obtain the router password hash, gain plaintext credentials, and execute system commands on the router.
+On October 30th, D-Link announced support updates and released a new firmware addressing five security vulnerabilities in the DSL-2888A router, identified by Harold Zang, a Senior Technical Security Specialist at Trustwave.
+These vulnerabilities could allow malicious users on Wi-Fi or local networks to access the router’s web interface, retrieve the password hash, acquire plaintext credentials, and execute commands on the router.

 The following video demonstrates this vulnerability:

-Upon establishing connection to the network either via physical connection or via wireless access, a malicious user can obtain the Internet provider connection username and password in plaintext, and the wireless router login username and password in plaintext by directly browsing to the following URLs:
+Upon establishing a connection to the network, either via physical connection or wireless access, a malicious user can obtain the Internet provider connection username and password, as well as the wireless router login username and password, in plaintext by directly browsing to the following URLs:

 http://DeviceIP:8008/tmp/cfg/lib_cfg_cfgcmd